yatsura/torquebox-quickstart/README.md

 questions.

-## Zero Downtime Deployments
+## Faster development deployments

-If you'd like to take advantage of zero downtime deployments provided by TorqueBox, you'll need to add an OpenShift-specific `hot_deploy` marker file to tell OpenShift not to restart TorqueBox and the TorqueBox-specific zero downtime deployment marker.
+If you'd like to take advantage of faster deployments provided by TorqueBox, you'll need to trigger the TorqueBox-specific restart marker and start using rhc deploy.

-    touch .openshift/markers/hot_deploy
-    git add .openshift/markers/hot_deploy
-    mkdir -p tmp
+    rhc app-configure --no-auto-deploy # Configure your application to disable auto deploy (only need to run this once) mkdir -p tmp
     touch tmp/restart.txt
     git add tmp/restart.txt
-    git commit -m "Use zero downtime deploys for the web runtime" git push
+    git commit -m "Use faster deploys for the web runtime" git push
+    rhc deploy --hot-deploy

 Now every time you push code the TorqueBox web runtime will be restarted without dropping any web requests.
 See http://torquebox.org/documentation/current/deployment.html#zero-downtime-redeployment for the different markers you can use to restart non-web runtimes.

-To switch back to regular deployments, remove `.openshift/markers/hot_deploy` and `tmp/restart.txt`, commit, and push the application.
+To switch back to regular deployments, remove `tmp/restart.txt`, commit, push the application, and stop using --hot-deploy with rhc deploy.

 ## Database Migrations